Nasrullah Khan (Afghanistan): Anti-British policy

 When the First World War broke out in 1914, the Young Afghan political movement, headed by journalist Mahmud Tarzi and Habibullah's son Amanullah, advocated that Afghanistan enter the war on the German-Turkish side, in direct opposition to Britain.
 In this they had the support of Nasrullah and the religious factions he represented, who were sympathetic towards the Ottomans because of what they saw as unwarranted infidel aggression towards Islamic states.
-Despite this, the Emir Habibullah Khan judged Afghanistan too poor and weak to realistically take part in the war, and declared Afghanistan's neutrality, to the frustration of Nasrullah and the Young Afghans.
+Despite this, Emir Habibullah Khan judged Afghanistan too poor and weak to realistically take part in the war, and declared Afghanistan's neutrality, to the frustration of Nasrullah and the Young Afghans.

 Nevertheless, Nasrullah actively used his political power to assist the German-Turkish efforts.
 When the Turko-German Niedermayer-Hentig expedition was welcomed to Kabul in 1915 (despite promises to the Viceroy of India that the expedition would be arrested), Nasrullah provided a friendly ear to the mission after Habibullah reaffirmed Afghanistan's neutrality.
 Nasrullah was involved in introducing the expedition to journalist Mahmud Tarzi, whose papers began taking an increasingly anti-British stance.
 He also continued to entreat the mission to remain in Kabul despite Habibullah's unwillingness to offer them a solid alliance.
 Finally in 1916 Nasrullah offered to remove Habibullah from power and take charge of the frontier tribes in a campaign against British India, but by then the mission realised such action would be fruitless and declined.

 The Turko-German embassy withdrew in 1916, but not before it had convinced Habibullah that Afghanistan was an independent nation which should not remain beholden to the British.
 Following the closure of the World War, Habibullah petitioned the British for favours resulting from Afghanistan's alleged assistance to the British during the war.
 These favours included the recognition of Afghanistan's independence and a seat at the Versailles Peace Conference.
 Britain refused both these requests.
 Habibullah sought to open further negotiations but before these could progress he was assassinated.

 Succession and death

 In February 1919, Emir Habibullah Khan went on a hunting trip to Afghanistan's Laghman Province.
 Among those in his retinue were Nasrullah Khan, Habibullah's first son Inayatullah, and Habibullah's commander-in-chief Nadir Khan.
-On the evening of 20 February 1919, Habibullah was assassinated while in his tent by Shuja ud-Dawla, one of the pages who slept in his tent, on orders from his younger son, Amanullah, leaving Nasrullah the heir successor to the Afghan throne.
+On the evening of 20 February 1919, Habibullah was assassinated in his tent by Shuja ud-Dawla, one of the pages who slept in his tent, on orders from his younger son, Amanullah, leaving Nasrullah the heir successor to the Afghan throne.
 Nasrullah at first refused to take the throne and declared his allegiance to Inayatullah, Habibullah's first born.
 Inayatullah refused and said that his father had made Nasrullah the heir rightfully and wanted him to become Emir.
 All the local tribes people also gave their allegiance to Nasrullah because of his strong religious beliefs.

 The remainder of Habibullah's party journeyed south-east to Jalalabad, and on 21 February 1919 reached that city, whereupon Nasrullah was declared Emir, supported by Habibullah's first son Inayatullah.